ABI-Tutorials/DTP-ModelConstruction/source/modelconstruction.rst

 Switching back to the :guilabel:`Align` page clears the fitted solution altogether.

+The penalty values allow you to smooth the fit by penalising particular deformations:

+1. **Strain Penalty** values limit straining (stretch or compression) in all directions; large values will keep linear dimensions close to the original model.
+2. **Curvature Penalty** values limit curvature/waviness of the model, and are very useful for making smooth, attractive fits from noisy data.
+(Note this is a new feature, not yet shown in the screen shots in this documentation.)
-The penalty values allow you to smooth the fit by penalising particular deformations.
-The strain penalty limits excessive strain in the model so where there is absent or noisy data, solutions which minimise the deformation from the initial aligned state are favoured.
-The edge discontinuity penalty is only useful for non-C\ :sub:`1`\ -continuous coordinate fields such as the final linear mesh example.
-Penalties always increase the data point projection error (in a least squares sense, which is the solution method used in the fitting), but generally give a much more attractive result.
-Penalty values should be adjusted in orders of magnitude until a likeable result is obtained, then fine-tuned.
+3. **Edge Discontinuity Penalty** values limit angles between adjacent elements across edges, useful for less-than C\ :sub:`1`\ -continuous coordinate fields e.g. the final linear mesh example.

+Applying penalties always increases the data point projection error (in a least squares sense, which is the solution method used in the fitting), but generally give a much more attractive result.
+One should always try to use the smallest value which gives the desired model appearance but still acceptably fits the data points.
+Low values have a negligible effect on fitting accuracy where there is plenty of data, and the most effect where data is absent, near the edge of the model or noisy.

+There is not necessarily a standard value to use for any of the penalty values as it must balance against the model size and number of data points per element.
+A common strategy is to adjust values by 1-2 orders of magnitude until a likeable result is obtained, then fine-tune.
 It is often better to use stiffer (higher penalty) values for initial iterations (gross fitting) to prevent waviness from developing in the mesh, then re-projecting and reducing penalties for a final iteration (fine fitting).
 As for the alignment settings, you can load and save (if enabled) the fitting options.

-Note that Smoothfit does not yet offer a curvature penalty which is one of the most powerful tools for dealing with noisy or sparse data.
-Using the strain penalty is the next best thing but isn't as good at dealing with excessive waviness in the solution, particularly since higher values capable of helping the waviness may considerably reduce the accuracy of the fit.
-This shortcoming will hopefully be rectified in a later version.

 Performing the fit can take a few seconds, and Smoothfit will appear to hang when fitting is in progress.
 Processing time is longer with more elements, more complex elements, more data points and when applying penalty terms.